The Rate-Negotiation Workflow: Move Scope, Never the Rate

 Build Your Pricing Framework

 Give 60 days notice and frame the increase around added value, not cost.
-Show what you have delivered over the past 6 months, quantify the results, and present the new tiered packages.
-Position the increase as a shift to a more structured service with clear deliverables, not just "I am charging more for the same thing."
-Most clients who value your work will accept a 15-25 percent increase when it comes with clearer scope.
+Show what you delivered over the past six months, quantify the results, and present the new tiered packages.
+Position it as a shift to a more structured service with clearer scope, and most clients who value the work accept a 15 to 25 percent increase that comes with that clarity.

-Monthly retainers with defined deliverable counts work best for ongoing relationships — they provide predictable income and clear scope.
-Per-video pricing works for one-off projects or overflow work.
-Avoid hourly pricing entirely for social media management — it penalizes efficiency and rewards slow work.
+Monthly retainers with defined deliverable counts work best for ongoing relationships, giving predictable income and clear scope.
+Per-video pricing suits one-offs and overflow.
+Avoid hourly entirely for social media management; it penalizes efficiency and rewards slow work, which is the opposite of what you want to be paid for.